 Weeding is the removal of weeds from the field.
 It is an effective pre-harvesting method of crop protection and crop production management.
-As we have seen, weeds are powerful competitors which demand water, light, nutrients, etc. from the crop.
-Hence, weeding has to do before harvesting as it may interfere with growth and harvesting.
+Weeds act as competitors of the crop for various resources required for growth like nutrients, light, water, etc. so it has to be removed as it may cause interference and decrease the yield.

 Nowadays, weedicides and herbicides are most commonly used and are effective ways of weeding.
 Chemicals like MCPA, 2,4-D are some commonly used weedicides.
 They can be applied at three stages like before and after crop planting and after weed emergence.
 But these chemicals can cause health hazards and environmental issues.